dfrancis-tech/shop-shop/README.md

 ## Introduction

  This website is e-commerce app built with a GraphQL API built with Apollo Server and Redux.
-The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+The app is built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.

 ## Live Project